tanrlemn/tanrlemn/README.md

 ---
 ### About Me
 - Full Stack Developer with experience in Node.js, React, and more.
+Currently adopting Typescript.
-- UX/UI enthusiast who loves crafting intuitive and beautiful user interfaces.
+- UX enthusiast focused on intuitive user interfaces.
-- Oil painter exploring the depths of color and emotion through my art.
+- Oil painter and musician.
+I like painting portraits.
-- Musician making somewhat unique hip-hop and pop music.
 - Passionate about innovating and solving complex problems with technology.

 <br />

 ### My Work
-- I specialize in building robust web applications, creating engaging user experiences, and integrating diverse technologies seamlessly.
+- I specialize in creating engaging user experiences and building full-stack web applications.
-- Actively involved in various projects, ranging from developing dynamic websites to crafting user-centered designs and digital marketing strategies.
-- My artistic pursuits in painting and music not only enrich my personal life but also inspire my professional work, bringing a unique perspective to the tech world.
+- My artistic pursuits in painting and music inspire my professional work, bringing a unique perspective to the tech world.

 <br />